Can a Contract Be Valid Without a Signature?

-If your company operates using commercial agreements, it is crucial that you ensure that all of the terms of contracts are properly drafted, signed, and preserved.
+If your company operates using commercial agreements, it is crucial that you ensure that all of terms of the contracts are properly drafted, signed, and preserved.
 Simply put, a signed contract is far easier to enforce.
-If a dispute arises, that signature will serve as an important form of proof to the validity of the agreement.
+If a dispute arises, that signature will serve as an important form of proof of the validity of the agreement.

 When a contract is not signed, the party that allegedly breached the agreement may be able to argue that no enforceable deal was ever reached.
 If you do not have a legally valid agreement, you cannot bring a breach of contract claim.

 To be clear, a signature does not have to be handwritten: electronic signatures are valid in Indiana.
-Under state regulations, a signature on an otherwise legally valid contract or agreement will not be denied the force of law simply because it is electronic.
+Under state law, a signature on an otherwise legally valid contract or agreement will not be denied the force of law simply because it is electronic.

 Unsigned Contracts Are Sometimes Enforced in Indiana

 Breach of contract claims are always fact-specific cases.
 An unsigned contract, while more likely to be disputed, can sometimes still be enforced.
 In fact, unwritten contracts may even carry the force of law in Indiana.
 An oral contract may still be a legally valid contract.

 If you do not have a signed contract and you are seeking enforcement, you will need to produce alternative evidence that indicates that a valid written agreement was reached.
 In some cases, evidence outside of the contract itself—such as a letter, email, or other message, may indicate that a final agreement was reached.